 Generally, students may add a course if they have not missed more than the first week of class or the equivalent for weekend courses.
 All changes in registration to add a class must be made prior to the second class meeting for full-term courses or before the first class meeting for condensed or short-term courses.
 All changes in registration to drop a class must be made according to the guidelines in the appropriate program's term schedule.
-(See "Refund Policy" below.)
+(See "Refund Policy" Page 11.)
 Verbal notification to the instructor by the student or failure to attend class does not constitute withdrawal.
 Students who abandon a course and who do not file the proper withdrawal form will automatically receive a failing grade of "WF."
-Forms are available at www.rollins.edu/holt.
+Forms are available at http://rnet.rollins.edu/holt/undergraduate/forms.html.